chrisjmccormick/chrisjmccormick.github.io/_posts/2014-08-22-fast-euclidean-distance-calculation-with-matlab-code.markdown

 ### MATLAB Example

-I've uploaded [a MATLAB script](https://dl.dropboxusercontent.com/u/94180423/fastL2Example.m) which generates 10,000 random vectors of length 256 and calculates the L2 distance between them and 1,000 models.
+I've uploaded [a MATLAB script][example_code] which generates 10,000 random vectors of length 256 and calculates the L2 distance between them and 1,000 models.
 Running in Octave on my Core i5 laptop, the sum-of-squared-differences approach takes about 50 seconds whereas the matrix multiplication approach takes about 2 seconds.

 ### Fast Distance Comparisons